ciaranbench/spectral-denoising-cycleGAN/README.md

 The original spectral dataset adapted for this study can be found [here](https://github.com/conor-horgan/DeepeR).

-Training scripts were written for TensorFlow 2.12 PyTorch implementation is also available.
+Training scripts were written for TensorFlow 2.12

+A PyTorch implementation is also available, thiugh it is not identical and requires different hyperparameters.

 to do:
-change lambda_id
+change lambda_id in a
-fig typ
+fig typ title